 In Nevada, law enforcement jobs can be found at the state level with the Department of Public Safety, county sheriff’s offices that uphold the law in unincorporated areas outside the major metro areas, and the dedicated municipal police departments that hire officers to protect and serve in Nevada’s biggest cities.

 Jobs and Training with the Nevada Department of Public Safety

-Nevada Highway Patrol: The Nevada Highway Patrol’s goal is to keep the highways and interstates safe and freely flowing, responding in a timely fashion when needed to provide assistance to vehicle accidents or support local law enforcement agencies.
-In 2012 the NHP reported a total of 17,370 crashes throughout the state, 92 of which involved fatalities.
-Today there are 156 commissioned troopers headquartered in Carson City, with additional offices in Las Vegas, Elko, and Reno.
+Nevada Highway Patrol: The Nevada Highway Patrol’s goal is to keep the highways and interstates safe and flowing freely, responding in a timely fashion when needed to provide assistance at vehicle accidents or to support local law enforcement agencies.
+In 2018 the NHP reported a total of 30,948 crashes throughout the state, 331 of which involved fatalities.
+Today there are 484 commissioned troopers headquartered in Carson City, with additional offices in Las Vegas, Elko, and Reno.